 After breakfast we drive to a nearby airstrip, where we say good-bye to our naturalist guide and board our flight to Arusha.
 Seeing the Serengeti from above is an experience few others will ever have, and it is unforgettable.
-We arrive at Arusha’s domestic airport, you will meet your flight to Zanzibar (if you have reserved Boundless Journeys’ Zanzibar: The Spice Island trip extension).
-If you have not reserved the trip extension, you will be met by a Boundless Journeys driver who will transfer you to our lodge, where you will have a day-use room to rest and prepare for your departing flight.
-On the way to the hotel, we will stop at an indoor market where artisans from throughout Tanzania sell their work.
-This is a great place to purchase batik fabric, fine wood carvings, and even tanzanite.
-A final transfer to the airport in time for your flight will be provided.
+We arrive at Arusha’s domestic airport in time for your flight to Zanzibar, if you have reserved Boundless Journeys’ Zanzibar: The Spice Island trip extension.
+If you have not reserved the trip extension, you will be met by a Boundless Journeys driver who will transfer you to a lodge where you will have a day-use room to rest and prepare for your evening international flight.
+A transfer to the airport, in time for your flight, will be provided.

 Please note that this is a typical itinerary, and actual activities may vary to take advantage of weather conditions, local events, and to allow serendipity to play a hand in your experience.
 Accommodations are as outlined in the itinerary, although we reserve the right to change these should the need arise.